JiriKursky/Custom_components/README.md

 # Simple defining several timers for controlling devices during day
-For instance filtration in swimming pool
+For instance controlling of filtration in swimming pool

 Tested on *hass.io* ver.
 0.93.2
 > **Warning:**